arkui-x/docs/en/application-dev/reference/apis/js-apis-http.md

 > **NOTE**
 > For details about the error codes, see [HTTP Error Codes](../errorcodes/errorcode-net-http.md).
 > The HTTP error code mapping is in the format of 2300000 + Curl error code.
-For more common error codes, see [Curl Error Codes](https://curl.se/libcurl/c/libcurl-errors.html).
+For more common error codes, see Curl Error Codes: https://curl.se/libcurl/c/libcurl-errors.html.

 **Example**